Erumite/Eremite_VRC/Assets/Eremite/Shaders/CustomNametag/README.md

 ### ToDo:
 Figure out best option for fallback shader when shaders are blocked.
+Trying to figure out a way to get a depth-check to work so only nametag is hidden, not transparent effects behind it.

 ## Issues:
 Doesn't show up right in mirrors.
 The mirror reflects the name tag as you'd expect it to based on its rotation in the world, while the shader will always face the camera on both the real and mirror reflected versions: